 Really, How am I Supposed to Compare Mortgage Lenders?

-Unless you’re sitting on a pile of savings (and we mean a pile), you will likely need to take out a home loan or a mortgage from a lender in order to buy a house.
-But if you’ve never dealt with a mortgage lender before – or if it’s been a while – you may be wondering just how to compare them.
+Unless you’re sitting on a pile of savings (and we mean a pile), you’re likely going to need to take out a home loan or a mortgage from a lender.
+But if you’ve never dealt with a lender before, or if it’s been a while, you may be wondering just how to compare mortgage lenders.

-There’s no magic formula to comparing mortgage lenders, but there are some critical steps that are always smart to take.
-So let’s break them down.
+There’s no magic formula but there are some critical steps that are always smart.
+So let’s break it down.

 When it comes to shopping for a mortgage, taking the time to compare lenders can pay off in the long run.
 The terms, interest rates, and fees associated with a mortgage can vary between lenders, which can ultimately impact the total cost of your mortgage.